USPS/api-examples/README.md

 4. Registering your application and retrieve your consumer key and consumer secret from the credential section.
 5. Additionally you will need to have a Customer ID (CRID) and Mailer ID (MID)

+## Using the APIs in the USPS Test Environment
+All USPS APIs listed below are Production URL.
+To use the API in Test Environment you need to change the URL from https://api.usps.com to https://api-cat.usps.com.

 ## OAuth
 All USPS APIs require an OAuth 2.0 access token to be conveyed in the Authorization header, using the Bearer token scheme.
 To retrieve your Bearer Token you will need the consumer key(client_id), consumer secret(client_secret), customer_registration_id(CRID), and mailer_id(MID).